 The ProGear 4000 comes with extra long hands that provide you with a high level of support.
 In fact, they are twice the length of most other treadmills.
 You also get full controls on the handlebars

-With the ProGear 4000, you get a two level manual incline which allows you to increase the intensity of your workout by increasing the walking angle.
+With the ProGear 4000, you get a two level manual incline which allows you to increase the intensity of your walk by increasing the walking angle.
 Setting the manual incline is quick and easy.
 Once set, the angle is rigid and secure.

 The ProGear 4000 is virtually fully assembled out of the box.
 All you need to do is to attach the computer and you are all set to start exercising.